wkgcass/Latte-lang/ltls.md

 	other : invokes `logicNot()`

 ##6.10 two variable operation
-`LessTyping` supports the following two variable operations, and their priorities are listed as below: (top to bottom, the priority reduces)
+`Latte` supports the following two variable operations, and their priorities are listed as below: (top to bottom, the priority reduces)

 	{"..", ".:"},
 	{":::"},